kokkinn/words-learn-helper-django/README.md

 ## About The Project

 I see this project as my portfolio.
 An idea came after I was required to learn English urgently.
-Users are a able to create new words in their vocabulary, combine them into sets and do knowledge tests based on personal entries.
+Users are able to create new words in their vocabulary, combine them into sets and do knowledge tests based on personal entries.

 ### Built With